 While we are generally productive in our younger years, the same cannot be attested for when one is older and lacking in strength to be as productive.

-Saving for an Unpredictable Future through a Retirement Plan
+Pension Schemes in Saving for an Unpredictable Future

 The pandemic came with hard punches that sent most people off balance quite radically.
 From income disruptions to healthcare obligations, even those with investments felt a pinch with the negative returns that most portfolios fetched.
 Looking at retirement with the pandemic lens can help cast a glance at what that could look like if one is not prepared.

 According to the Kenyan National Bureau of Statistics as of December 2019, the Gross Savings Rate stood at a meagre 5.4%.
 This sheds light on the poor saving culture we have in Kenya.
 South Africa and Nigeria registered 14.6% and 20.6% respectively within the same period.